Cadet Programs

 Civil Air Patrol's Cadet Program is a program made to develop youth into the aerospace leaders of tomorrow by developing young adults into strong leaders and educating them on aerospace fields.
 The cadet program has four core values: integrity, volunteer service, excellence, and respect.
 In addition to these values, the cadet program teaches followership, teamwork, leadership, and much more.
 As cadets progress through the program, they can promote through a rank structure modeled after the Air Force.
 Cadets fulfill requirements in leadership, character development, aerospace, and fitness in order to promote.
 As cadets promote, they are also given more responsibilities and opportunities.
 The cadet program is split into 4 phases: learning, leading, command, and executive.
 Cadets start by working as part of a team, then lead small groups, and eventually become in charge of large groups of cadets and organize projects.

 The cadets meet once a week on Tuesday at 1745 (5:45 pm) to practice drill, do pt, learn lessons on aerospace and leadership, and more.
 The activities that occur each week depend on the week of the month.
-Below is a general schedule that we normally follow.
-In addition to normal activities, special activities generally occur on weekends.

 Below is more information on the activities that take place at our squadron: